Strahinja Mitrović, double bass

 Biography

-Serbian double bassist Strahinja Mitrović is studying at the Guildhall School of Music and Drama where he was invited by his professor Rinat Ibragimov.
-Strahinja finished his undergraduate studies mentored by Luis Cabrera and the cellist Louise Hopkins.
-He is currently pursuing his masters studies in performance with Louise Hopkins.
+Serbian Double Bassist Strahinja Mitrović is studying at the Guildhall School of Music and Drama, where he completed his undergraduate degree under the mentorship of Luis Cabrera and cellist Louise Hopkins.
+He is currently pursuing his postgraduate studies in the class of esteemed cellist Louise Hopkins.

-In 2024, Strahinja won the prestigious Gold Medal of the Guildhall School of Music and Drama.
-He performed as a soloist in the finals with the Guildhall Symphony Orchestra under the baton of Jonathan Bloxham, becoming the first double bassist to win this award since its inception in 1915.
+In 2024, Strahinja won the prestigious Guildhall School of Music and Drama Gold Medal.
+In the final, he performed as a soloist with the Guildhall Symphony Orchestra under the baton of Jonathan Bloxham, becoming the first double bassist to receive this award since its inception in 1915.
 Previous winners include William Primrose (1922), Jacqueline du Pré (1960), and Sir Bryn Terfel (1989).

-Throughout his musical journey, he has already performed in 13 countries at renowned concert halls such as the Berlin Philharmonie, Hercules Hall in Munich, Barbican Hall in London, Paris Philharmonie and Queen Elizabeth Hall in Brussels, under the batons of Maestros Gianandrea Noseda, András Keller, Roberto González-Monjas, Kristijan Järvi, Benjamin Haemhouts and Fuad Ibrahimov.
+Throughout his musical career, Strahinja has performed in 13 countries at renowned concert halls such as the Berlin Philharmonie, the Herkulessaal in Munich, the Barbican Hall in London, the Philharmonie de Paris, and Queen Elizabeth Hall in Brussels.
+He has collaborated with conductors such as Gianandrea Noseda, András Keller, Roberto González-Monjas, Kristjan Järvi, Benjamin Haemhouts, and Alpesh Chauhan OBE.

-As a chamber musician, Strahinja has performed with renowned artists including Nemanja Radulović, José Gallardo, Reineke Broekhans, István Vardai, Stefan Milenković, Dines Soma and Uki Ovaskainen.
+As a chamber musician, Strahinja has performed alongside distinguished artists, including Nemanja Radulović, José Gallardo, Reineke Broekhans, Steven Gutman, István Várdai, Stefan Milenković, Dinesh Soma, and Tamara Rađenović.

-Strahinja is the first artist chosen by the “Njegoslav B. Šolak Foundation”, which has supported his education in London.
-In 2022, he received a stipend from the Foundation Dobar Glas and is a recipient of the Guildhall School Award, Leverhulme Arts Scholarship, and Strings Award from The Musician’s Company.
-In 2024, he was awarded scholarships by the London Symphony Orchestra, Drake Calleja Trust, the Countess of Munster Musical Trust, and the Help Musicians Trust for the 2024/25 academic year.
-Additionally, he joined the Munster Recital Scheme.
+Strahinja is the first artist selected by the Njegoš B. Šolak Foundation, which supports his education in London.
+In 2022, he received a scholarship from the Dobar Glas Foundation and has been awarded the Guildhall School Award, the Leverhulme Arts Scholarship, and the Musicians’ Company Strings Award.
+In 2024, he became a recipient of scholarships from the London Symphony Orchestra, the Drake Calleja Trust, the Countess of Munster Musical Trust, and the Help Musicians Trust for the academic year 2024/25.
+He also joined the Munster Recital Scheme program.

-Strahinja is deeply committed to supporting humanitarian causes.
-He performed at a charity event raising money for the children in ex-Yugoslavian countries which took place in London at the St Sava Ball whose patron is the Hilandar Monastery, with the blessing of Lord Methodius.
-He also performed for the humanitarian organization Lifeline at Claridge’s, London whose patron is HRH Crown Princess Katherine of Serbia.
+Strahinja is deeply committed to humanitarian work.
+He performed at a charity event in London to raise funds for children from former Yugoslav countries at the St. Sava Ball, held under the patronage of the Hilandar Monastery.
+He also performed for the Lifeline Humanitarian Organization at Claridge’s Hotel in London, under the patronage of HRH Princess Katherine of Serbia.

-Strahinja currently plays an instrument made by Albani in Cremona, c1750.
+Strahinja currently plays on an instrument made by Albani in 1750.